Hecate2/zk-principle/README.md

 - E(v) = g^v mod n  (g is a public constant base)

 Note that we always apply `mod n` for the encrypted number E(v), but not for the original raw number `v`.
 In fact, we are not trying to apply any arithmetic operation on original numbers at all.
 We just encrypt `v` and then computed everything in the encrypted field.

+In practice, we name the field of numbers where we always play `mod n`, as finite field, or Galois field, or GF(n) in programming.

 #### Modular division